 - No way to grant recurring access.
 Your residents likely have recurring apartment visitors, like house cleaners or dog walkers.
 While modern access control systems offer features like virtual keys that simplify recurring access, telephone entry systems force residents to keep a close eye on their entry systems at all times.

 - No delivery access.
-Unquestionably, online deliveries and e-commerce have become incredibly prominent in the last couple of years.
+Unquestionably, online deliveries and e-commerce have become incredibly prominent.
 Your residents — especially younger ones, like millennials and Gen Z — receive numerous deliveries throughout the week.
 So, they might forgo an apartment with a telephone entry system for a building whose entry system offers features like delivery passes or PINs.

 - Difficult to maintain and administer.
 Connecting a resident’s cell phone or landline to a telephone entry system is a tedious chore that requires an outside technician.
 You’re better off with a cloud-based intercom that lets you easily manage your resident directory from any device.